signaldust/dust-toolkit/README.md

 Any components are created the first time you query for one and they are destroyed when the hosting object is destroyed.
-In case of `Window` and OpenGL resources specifically, the toolkit also guarantees that the correct context is active during the component teardown done as long as this teardown is initiated by the destruction of the `Window` (ie. no such guarantee is made if the teardown happens because the relevant component manager itself is destroyed; while not strictly necessary, it is typically a good idea to just make your component managers global if possible).
+In case of `Window` and OpenGL resources specifically, the toolkit also guarantees that the correct context is active during `render`, `ev_update` and the component teardown, as long as this teardown is initiated by the destruction of the `Window` (ie. no such guarantee is made if the teardown happens because the relevant component manager itself is destroyed; while not strictly necessary, it is typically a good idea to just make your component managers global if possible).